Looking for catfishing tips? You’re in the right place!

-How To Identify Channel Catfish: Channel cats have an olive brown to grey coloring and often have dark spots (especially in smaller fish).
-The anal fin of a channels curves out but if all else fails count the rays in the anal fin because channels will have 24 to 29 rays.
+How To Identify Channel Catfish: Channel cats have an olive-brown to grey coloring and often have dark spots (especially in smaller fish).
+The anal fin of a channel curves out but if all else fails count the rays in the anal fin because channels will have 24 to 29 rays.

 How To Identify Flathead Catfish: Smaller flathead and channel cats are often confused by anglers.
 Flatheads have a flat tail and channels have a forked tail.
 Flatheads also have an underbite so the bottom lip will extend well beyond the upper lip in most fish.

-Catfishing tackle and gear.
-This covers rods, reels, hooks, sinkers and other terminal tackle and other random gear.
+These catfishing tips cover catfishing tackle and gear.
+This covers rods, reels, hooks, sinkers, and other terminal tackle and other random gear.

-Gear Doesn’t Catch Catfish: Many beginning anglers put way too much focus on gear and worrying about what kind of rods, reels and tackle they have.
-There are a few essentials that are “must haves” like good hooks, line and some basics for catfish rigs.
+Gear Doesn’t Catch Catfish: Many beginning anglers put way too much focus on gear and worrying about what kind of rods, reels, and tackle they have.
+There are a few essentials that are “must-haves” like good hooks, line,s and some basics for catfish rigs.
 Beyond these essentials, don’t be a gear head, all of the latest and greatest gear available won’t help you catch fish if you’re not putting the right bait in the right place at the right time.
 When you reach a point that you’re losing fish because your gear is not good enough that’s when you should become obsessive about gear.

 Handle Length Matters: Pay close attention to the length of the handle when purchasing catfish rods especially if there’s a chance you’ll target big catfish.
 Longer handles make large catfish much more manageable and give you more control over fish.
 If you ever hook a monster cat on a short rod with a short handle you’ll quickly learn the difference.

-Hi-Vis Fishing Line Helps You Catch Catfish: Hi visibility fishing line in green, yellow or orange is a favorite among catfish anglers.
+Hi-Vis Fishing Line Helps You Catch Catfish: Hi-visibility fishing line in green, yellow, or orange is a favorite among catfish anglers.
 The bright colors allow you to monitor the line for bites and see when the line suddenly goes slack or fish swim sideways.
-If you’ll spool your fishing line with hi-vis line and use the color to your advantage you’ll catch more fish.
+If you’ll spool your fishing line with a hi-vis line and use the color to your advantage you’ll catch more fish.

-Braided Fishing Line Is Overhyped and Overused: Is the most overhyped and overused piece of fishing tackle there is among catfish anglers.
-Braided fishing line is expensive, hard on your gear and is more difficult to cast with.
-If you’re fishing in heavy timber or in heavy current then by all means use braided fishing line but think long and hard about whether you really need to use braided fishing line.
+Braided Fishing Line Is Overhyped and Overused: This is the most overhyped and overused piece of fishing tackle there is among catfish anglers.
+A braided fishing line is expensive, hard on your gear, and is more difficult to cast with.
+If you’re fishing in heavy timber or in the heavy current then by all means use a braided fishing line but think long and hard about whether you really need to use a braided fishing line.

-Change Fishing Line Often: Fishing line breaks down with age, use and exposure to the elements and over time becomes brittle and more difficult to cast.
+Change Fishing Line Often: The fishing line breaks down with age, use, and exposure to the elements and over time becomes brittle and more difficult to cast.
 Be sure to change your fishing line on a regular basis to make sure it’s in good condition and won’t snap when you hook the big catfish of a lifetime.

 Look For The Right Catfish Reel Features: When buying catfish reels you want a fishing reel that has a good smooth drag system, ball bearings for smooth casting and has a larger line capacity so it will hold plenty of fishing line for using a variety of techniques.
 You might also want a reel with a “bait clicker” or line alarm as well.
 Pay close attention to gear ratios, as you’ll need a “winch” for big cats!

 Setting The Spool Tension On Your Bait Cast Reel: Setting the spool tension correctly on your bait cast reel will save you a lot of frustration casting and help you learn to cast.
-Tie your catfish rig on the line, hit the spool release and let the sinker fall to thr ground while holding the rod tip up at a 45 degree angle.
+Tie your catfish rig on the line, hit the spool release, and let the sinker fall to the ground while holding the rod tip up at a 45-degree angle.
 When the sinker hits the ground the spool should stop turning.
 Increase the spool tension until you find the “sweet spot”.
-Likewise if the spool tension is too tight you’ll have difficulty casting.
+Likewise, if the spool tension is too tight you’ll have difficulty casting.